annieredmond1/pause-it/README.md

 # Pause It

-Pause during your day to check in with yourlself!
+Pause during your day to check in with yourself!